agatha196/ZoomaTech/README.md

 ## Key Metrics
 The following KPIs were used to assess sales representative efficiency, product effectiveness, and sales pipeline performance across the organization.

 - **Sales Conversion Rate** = # Won Leads / # Total Leads (based on engage date).
-Measures overall sales representative effectiveness and supports benchmarking across products and industries.
+Helps measure how well each sales rep is doing and compare their results across teams, products, and industries.”
 - **Average Days to Close** = Average time to close for **won** deals only.
 Use as a benchmark for sales representative efficiency and uncover delays in the sales process.
 - **Revenue** = Quantity × Price.
 Track sales representative and product performance.